develffn/FundX-KB/general-settings/main-toolbar.md

 ### Workspaces manager

 {% embed url="https://www.youtube.com/watch?v=A_2gJdeP-08&t=20s" %}
-Create and save your workspace in Quantower
+Create and save your workspace in FundX
 {% endembed %}

 **Workspaces manager** allows you to see, create, edit and delete your working environments as well as lock their modification.
 It is represented with the special icon, that opens the list of available Workspaces once being clicked.